 She’s as Mad as a Cow Having a Calf With Horns

-In old farm sayings, this would mean he/she was extremely angry about something and was being very physical in expressing it.
+In old farmer sayings, this would mean the person was extremely angry about something and was very physical in expressing it.

 That Dog Won’t Hunt